xiam/go-playground/README.md

         Sandbox service URL. (default "https://play.golang.org/compile?output=json")
 ```

-## Too complicated, I came here for the embedded examples
+## Too complicated, I just came here for the live examples

-If you're only insterested on embedding Go examples that run on the official
+If you're only insterested on embedding Go examples that run on the official Go
-sandbox you can code something based on this snippet:
+Playground sandbox you can start coding something based on this snippet:

 ```html
 <!DOCTYPE html>